canolmezoglu/can-portfolio/index.md

 ---
 **[SV Onwijs Website](https://bachelorshowcase-eemcs.apps.utwente.nl/view/6rs9XDFX/)**

-_A website made for the study assocation Onwijs of University Of Twente.
+_A website made for the study association Onwijs of University Of Twente.
 The website was made using Django and is temporarily deployed in hermes.student.utwente.nl using Uwsgi and Nginx._